 \subsection{Hypothesis Pilot Studies}

 We first motivate our larger experimental effort with pilot studies that test out \hyperref[sec:hyp1]{Hypothesis-1}, \hyperref[sec:hyp2]{Hypothesis-2}, and the neighborhood merging strategy.
-These studies are run on a subset of 100k test tokens taken from each adaptation domain.
+These studies are run on a subset of 100K test tokens taken from each adaptation domain.
 In our initial pilot experiments, we find that using k=1000 neighbors produces the best results.
 Any adaptation strategy requiring gradient-based optimization is performed on the respective adaptation training splits.

-\paragraph{Evaluating Hypothesis-1} To test this hypothesis, we measure the impact of LM-adaptation on retrieval quality, by observing changes to the $\kNN$'s Recall value. \Cref{tab:lm_adaptation} demonstrates that adaptation of the parametric LM (LM$_a$) improves not only perplexity, but also retrieval Recall (retrieved neighbors using LM$_a$ are denoted by \textit{k}NN*, while neighbors retrieved with the pretrained LM are denoted by \textit{k}NN).
+\paragraph{Evaluating Hypothesis-1:} To test this hypothesis, we measure the impact of LM adaptation on retrieval quality from the pretraining , by observing changes to the $\kNN$'s Recall value. \Cref{tab:lm_adaptation} demonstrates that adaptation of the parametric LM (LM$_a$) improves not only perplexity, but also retrieval Recall (retrieved neighbors using LM$_a$ are denoted by \textit{k}NN*, while neighbors retrieved with the pretrained LM are denoted by \textit{k}NN).
 This appears to support our hypothesis that techniques like Adapters, which preserve the LM representation space, can also benefit the retrieval component.

 \paragraph{Evaluating Hypothesis-2:} To test whether Rescorer-generated scores improve over purely distance-based scores, we contrast the resulting Precision of both types of scoring methods. \Cref{tab:knn_adaptation} shows that the domain-adapted scores produced by the Rescorer yield significantly higher neighborhood Precision on average than those using purely L2-based scoring.
 This applies for neighbors retrieved from the pretraining datastore (w)$\kNN_r$, as well as from datastores constructed from adaptation domain samples (a)$\kNN_r$.
 This suggests that the Rescorer can act as a general-purpose improvement over the standard $\kNNLM$ setup, regardless of whether neighbors are retrieved from in-domain or out-of-domain datastores.
 The improvement in Precision also confirms the efficacy of Contrastive Learning in producing a Rescorer that can discriminate between neighbors containing the ground-truth token from those that don't.